expersso/OECD/readme.md

 ### Alternative data-acquisition strategy

 If one does not know exactly what data one is looking for, or if a data set contains e.g. a large number of breakdowns, it is often easier to first explore the data on the [OECD stats website](http://stats.oecd.org) and then use the `oecd` package to make the data acquisition programmatic and reproducible.
 The workflow would then be as follows:

 1. Find the data set and apply relevant filters on the OECD website.
-2. Select "Export -\> SDMX (XML)"
+2. Select “Export -&gt; SDMX (XML)”
 3. Copy the generated filter expression (which follows directly after the data set name, see screenshot below).
 4. Insert this expression as the value to the `filter` argument of the `get_dataset` function and set the `pre_formatted` argument to `TRUE`.

 ``` r
 df <- get_dataset("PATS_REGION",